When you insert a new user into your database, you might want to send them a welcome email:

 Create a consumer to captures `inserts` on the `users` table

-Create a push consumer that captures changes from the users table.
+Create a webhook subscription that captures changes from the users table.
 It’ll then send an HTTP request to your application with the new user’s information (which you’ll handle in the next step).

 1. Click the Create Consumer button and then select the users table.